In this article

 “They’re pushing it to the back burner, and part of it is that traditionally they couldn’t just sign up online.
 They have to go through all these other hoops.
 It’s a tough sell for me to get them to focus on that and make sure that they’re taking steps in a timely manner to get a policy,” he says.
 “Enter the no-exam option where suddenly this becomes much more seamless.”

-Particularly in a pandemic situation, more and more families are attracted to ways they can help protect those they love without needing to undergo an in-person health exam.
+Particularly in a pandemic situation, more and more families are attracted to ways they can help protect those they love while socially isolating.
+And for many, that means a term life insurance policy without a medical exam.

 You submit detailed information about your health history, as well as financial and lifestyle information (e.g. bankruptcies, DUIs) and they use algorithms and predictive models to crunch the data you’ve provided.
 If your health and credit are in good shape, the insurance provider may be able to approve your application immediately, without a human underwriter going through it.